dhilanamin/Streethype/README.md

 #  Sneaker Culture
 ![The first Jordans created in 1985](https://sneakerbardetroit.com/wp-content/uploads/2019/04/Air-Jordan-1-Banned-Bred-1985-Release-Date.png)
 ### The Birth of Sneaker Culture
+Sneaker culture started with basketball shoes taking over.
+With the popularity of Michael Jordan in the 1980s, the basketball star released his own shoe, which was made available to the public.
+(Pictured above)
 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.

 ### Markdown